 When you’re shopping around for a place to put your money, it can be an overwhelming search trying to find the best fit for you and your cash.
 Every bank and credit union has different rates, perks, and products you need to compare when you’re searching.

-To help you on your search for the perfect financial institute, I’ve reviewed some of the most popular banks and credit unions out there.
-We are going to look at Alliant Credit Union, who you may not have heard of, but should be one your list of contenders.
+To help you in your search for the perfect financial institute, I’ve reviewed some of the most popular banks and best credit unions out there.
+We are going to look at Alliant Credit Union, which you may not have heard of, but should be on your list of contenders.

 A Quick Background of Alliant Credit Union